CrazyIvan359/logview/README.md

 ## Installing

-At this time I have only tested with Python 3.8.5 but it should work with all versions.
+At this time I have only tested with Python 3.8.5 but it should work with any version from 3.6 up.

 With pip: